Vetquoy Road, Dounby, KW17 2HH. Telephone: 01856771100.

 We provide care for varying needs such as physical disability and dementia care.

 Smiddybrae is part of Older Peoples’ Services of Orkney Islands Council Community Social Services.
 The manager at Smiddybrae is Marina Stanger, and is supported by a team of Duty Managers, who are on site 24/7.
-Management are available from 08:00 to 20:00 to discuss any issue a resident or family member may have.
+Management is available from 08:00 to 20:00 to discuss any issue a resident or family member may have.
 Appointments can be easily arranged out with these times.
 The full management team at Smiddybrae consists of:

 24 hour day to day management of the staff and the service is provided every day of the year by Duty Managers.